dchen-8/send_tab_url/README.md

 ### Firefox extension - send the current tab's URL as a GET request to a server.

+#### TL;DR
+The send-tab-url extension adds a button to Firefox that, when clicked, sends the current tab's URL and page title to a server that you configure in the extension's preferences.

+#### A bit more detail
 This was written as part of the Commerce Filtered Search initiative to record the URLs of high-quality or otherwise interesting web pages, and by default this extension logs the URLs to my server.